DemDem-code/carousel-studio-pro/README.md

 I do content strategy and social media work for tech professionals, and I kept running into the same friction: existing tools were either too rigid for the kind of carousels I wanted to create, or required jumping between multiple apps.
 So I built my own.

-Carousel Studio Pro started as a quick fix and evolved through multiple iterations into a full-featured slide design tool — complete with custom color palettes, typography controls, export sharpness optimization, and project save/load functionality.
+Carousel Studio Pro started as a quick fix and evolved through multiple iterations into a full-featured slide design tool, complete with custom color palettes, typography controls, export sharpness optimization, and project save/load functionality.

 ## What It Does